decisionhub/documentation/docs/manage-users/user-roles.md

 ---

 # Understanding user roles

 {: .no_toc }

-Arbitrium user roles define the actions a user can perform within a program.
-[Program Admins](#program-admin) can manage Arbitrium users and their roles from a program's [User Management page](.).
+DecisionHub user roles define the actions a user can perform within a program.
+[Program Admins](#program-admin) can manage DecisionHub users and their roles from a program's [User Management page](.).

 <!-- ## On this page
 {: .no_toc .text-delta }